Venous Ultrasound (Extremities)

 - Blood clots can be detected before they pass to the lungs

-- The structure and movement of the body's internal organs and structures are able to be seen and recorded
+- The structure and movement of the blood in the veins are able to be seen and recorded

 - The exam is painless and non-invasive